anna-seppala/hpp-affordance/README.md

 ## Description
-HPP - AFFORDANCE is a library that builds representations of a robot's environment in terms ofaffordances, which describe surrounding objects based on their application possibilities.
+HPP - AFFORDANCE is a library that builds representations of a robot's environment in terms of affordances, which describe surrounding objects based on their application possibilities.
 For instance, large vertical surfaces may be applied for leaning, whereas smaller horizontal surface areas (e.g. stairs) allow for a robot to step on them.
 This idea was presented in multiple papers by Kaiser et al. [(link)] (http://h2t.anthropomatik.kit.edu/english/21_459.php):